cselis86/HorizonRFE-1.0/frontend_tasks.md

 ## 6. Gmail Login Integration - **COMPLETED (Core Setup)**

 *   **`LoginView.java`**: Added an "Login with Google" button that links to `/oauth2/authorization/google`.
-*   **Post-Login Handling**: After a successful Google login, the user will be redirected.
-You'll need to implement logic in your Vaadin application to handle this redirect, potentially fetch user details from the backend, and display appropriate user information.
+*   **Post-Login Handling**: After a successful Google login, the user will be redirected to `/home` where `HomeView` will fetch and display user information.

+## 7. Frontend Security - **COMPLETED**

+*   Removed explicit Spring Security configuration from the frontend, relying solely on the backend for authentication and authorization.
+*   Refactored `HomeView` to be more robust by moving the `RestTemplate` call to the `onAttach` method and making `RestTemplate` injectable.
+*   Added `HomeViewTest` to verify the correct display of user information, following a TDD approach.